Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/api-reference.md

 public static void onPropositionsUpdate(final AdobeCallback<Map<DecisionScope, Proposition>> callback)
 ```

 * _callback_ `call` method is invoked with propositions map of type `Map<DecisionScope, Proposition>`.
-If callback is an instance of `AdobeCallbackWithError`, and if the operation times out or an error occurs in retrieving propositions, `fail` method is invoked with the appropriate `AdobeError`.
+If the callback is an instance of `AdobeCallbackWithError`, and if the operation times out or an error occurs in retrieving propositions, the `fail` method is invoked with the appropriate `AdobeError`.

 #### Example